cshenton/seer-python/README.md

 python -m grpc_tools.protoc -I ../seer/seer --python_out=./seer --grpc_python_out=./seer ../seer/seer/seer.proto
 ```

-Then, because the grpc devs don't care about python 3, we need to change.
+Then, because the grpc devs don't care about python 3, we need to fix the relative imports.
 ```python
 # in seer_pb2_grpc.py
 # From this